 Marshall Pet Products Small Pet Playpen

 Made specifically for small pets like rabbits, chinchillas, and ferrets, this playpen is perfectly sized as a cage alternative for a single rabbit.
-The panels are extra tall to prevent your bun from hoping out.
+The panels are extra tall to prevent your bun from hopping out.
 If you want to use it as an exercise pen, you can use it as a “fence” in the corner of the room to create a safe area for your bunnies to play in (that’s how I set it up), which will double the play area to 24 feet.
-Alternatively, they sell extension panels to give you more space.

 Marshall also makes playpen mats to help protect your floor and carpet.
 The mat can also be used as a “lid” or “roof” to protect your rabbit if you decide to take the playpen outside.